-1. Begin filling the spray tank with water.

-2. With the agitator running, add the required amount of previously dissolved zinc sulfate to the water in the tank.
-Fill until two-thirds full.

-3. Wash the required amount of lime through the strainer, or make it into a thin paste and pour into the sprayer.

-4. Finish filling the tank and agitate a few minutes before adding lead arsenate.

-5. Add lead arsenate, then sulfur if required.
+- 1. Begin filling the spray tank with water. - 2.
+With the agitator running, add the required amount of previously dissolved zinc sulfate to the water in the tank.
+Fill until two-thirds full. - 3.
+Wash the required amount of lime through the strainer, or make it into a thin paste and pour into the sprayer. - 4.
+Finish filling the tank and agitate a few minutes before adding lead arsenate. - 5.
+Add lead arsenate, then sulfur if required.

 There are three forms or grades of zinc sulfate on the market.
 They vary in amount of zinc and water present.
-The first contains $22\frac{1}{4}$ percent zinc, and is the "crystal" form; the second contains $25\frac{1}{2}$ percent zinc, and is the "flake" form; the third contains 36 percent zinc, and is the "flake" form; the third contains 36 percent zinc, and is the "powdered" form.
-The $25\frac{1}{2}$ -percent grade is the one used in Michigan State College experimental work and on which recommendations in this bulletin are based.
+The first contains 221⁄4 percent zinc, and is the "crystal" form; the second contains 251⁄2 percent zinc, and is the "flake" form; the third contains 36 percent zinc, and is the "powdered" form.
+The 251⁄2-percent grade is the one used in Michigan State College experimental work and on which recommendations in this bulletin are based.
 If one of the other grades of zinc sulfate is used, the amount should be in proportion to the percentage of zinc present.
-For example: In the standard 4-4-100 mixture, 4 pounds of the $25\frac{1}{2}$ -percent grade is used, then slightly less than 3 pounds of the zinc sulfate should be added to 4 pounds of lime.
+For example: In the standard 4-4-100 mixture, 4 pounds of the 251⁄2-percent zinc sulfate and 4 pounds of lime are recommended.
+If the 36-percent grade is used, then slightly less than

+3 pounds of the zinc sulfate should be added to 4 pounds of lime.
 Zinc sulfate-lime mixture is an excellent corrective for use with all arsenates when applied to apples.